 25 October 2025

-The organ tour takes place every year on the last Saturday in October - a guided bus tour to selected organs in the region.
+Every year on the last Saturday in October, the Organ Tour takes place—a guided bus tour of selected organs in the region.
 The next date for the organ tour is October 25.10.2025, XNUMX.
-The exact selection of organs is still pending.

 What: Bus tour with guide and refreshments as well as organ playing